DS-XL/ds-intermediate-2023/README.md

 We will try out best to provide feedback on your homework and project if they are *submitted on time following instructions*.

+**Bonus**: Students that does the best in Capstone project can choose a free consultation session (up to 1 hour) with the teachers to discuss resume, projects, or general job hunting/career caoch questions.

 ## Topics
 Here is a list of topics we will cover in intermediate level class